DavidVentura/blog/blog/raw/disk/POST.md

 ## Loading the kernel and initrd

-Grub will load the kernel image (`vmlinuz-6.8.0-40-generic`) at [LOAD\_PHYSICAL\_ADDR](https://github.com/torvalds/linux/blob/v6.10/arch/x86/include/asm/page_types.h#L35) (which is `0x100_000` = 1MB, based on [the boot protocol](https://www.kernel.org/doc/html/v6.3/x86/boot.html#loading-the-rest-of-the-kernel))
+GRUB will load the kernel image (`vmlinuz-6.8.0-40-generic`) at [LOAD\_PHYSICAL\_ADDR](https://github.com/torvalds/linux/blob/v6.10/arch/x86/include/asm/page_types.h#L35) (which is `0x100_000` = 1MB, based on [the boot protocol](https://www.kernel.org/doc/html/v6.3/x86/boot.html#loading-the-rest-of-the-kernel))

-Grub also needs to load the initrd somewhere, and while any address is valid, grub2 prefers [as high as possible](https://chromium.googlesource.com/chromiumos/third_party/grub2/+/11508780425a8cd9a8d40370e2d2d4f458917a73/grub-core/loader/i386/linux.c#1104).
+GRUB also needs to load the initrd somewhere, and while any address is valid, GRUB prefers [as high as possible](https://chromium.googlesource.com/chromiumos/third_party/grub2/+/11508780425a8cd9a8d40370e2d2d4f458917a73/grub-core/loader/i386/linux.c#1104)[^grub-loading-addr].

+[^grub-loading-addr]: I assume this is due to historical reasons, when booting in real mode, the CPU can only access 1MiB memory, and placing the kernel as high as possible limits memory fragmentation

 How does the kernel find out the address and size for the initrd and cmdline arguments?

 Again, it's specified in the [boot protocol](https://www.kernel.org/doc/html/v6.3/x86/boot.html#id1) &mdash; the [Kernel's Real Mode header](https://www.kernel.org/doc/html/v6.3/x86/boot.html#the-real-mode-kernel-header) must be read from the kernel image (at offset `0x1f0`) and written back _somewhere_, with updated fields for cmdline/initrd addresses (among others).

 But if the header is somewhere, _again_, how does the kernel find it?
-Well, Grub must place the **physical** address of the header in the `rsi` register before jumping into kernel code.
+Well, GRUB must place the **physical** address of the header in the `rsi` register before jumping into kernel code.

 ### Transferring control to the kernel